tc39/proposal-bigint/README.md

 ### Don't break asm.js

-Although this proposal introduces operator overloading, it throws in any of the cases that asm.js depends on for setting up type checking. asm.js relies on a few identies:
+Although this proposal introduces operator overloading, it throws in any of the cases that asm.js depends on for setting up type checking. asm.js relies on a few identities:
 - Unary `+` followed by an expression is always either a Number, or results in throwing.
 For this reason, unfortunately, `+` on a BigInt needs to throw, rather than being symmetrical with `+` on Number: Otherwise, previously "type-declared" asm.js code would now be polymorphic.
 - `|0` always returns a Number in int32 range, or throws.
 This proposal maintains that, as it would throw on a BigInt for being a mixed operand type.
 - `Math.fround` always returns a Number in float32 range, or throws.
 This proposal would throw if `Math.fround` is called with a BigInt, preserving the property.

 Analogously, `>>> 0` always returns a Number in uint32 range, throwing as `>>>` is not supported on BigInt at all.
-Note: asm.js itself does not require this property, as `>>>` may be an overloaded operator, and `|0` is used for all `int` parameter declarations, but `>>> 0` is a common idiom to achieve this property in JavaScrpit code.
+Note: asm.js itself does not require this property, as `>>>` may be an overloaded operator, and `|0` is used for all `int` parameter declarations, but `>>> 0` is a common idiom to achieve this property in JavaScript code.

 This proposal makes special allowances to make BigInt usable in asm.js code to build support for 64-bit integers, by including the standard library functions `BigInt.asUintN` and `BigInt.asIntN` as well as `BigUint64Array` and `BigInt64Array`.
  The operator overloading in this proposal should not complicate the asm.js model: asm.js already treats operators as "overloaded" between floats, doubles, and signed and unsigned integers.